Demitsi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that counts the number of directories within the Path
+Create a script that lists environmental varialbes